-Church designed by the Preston-based architect, Wilfrid Clarence Mangan, who worked extensively in Portsmouth diocese.
-Mangan was an enthusiast for round-arched, predominantly Byzantine, styles which were highly popular for Catholic churches between the wars.
+One of several churches in the diocese by the Preston-based architect, Wilfrid Clarence Mangan.
+Mangan was an enthusiast for round-arched, predominantly Byzantine, styles, which were highly popular for Catholic churches between the wars.
 Extravagant brick detailing is often a feature of these churches.
-Other such work by him in the diocese is to be found at St Joseph, Romsey (1913), the convent church of the Sacred Heart, Waterlooville (1922-5), St Saviour, Totland Bay (1923), St Theresa of the Child Jesus, Totton (1925), English Martyrs Reading (1926), St Joseph, Newbury (1926-8) St Patrick, Sandown (1928-9) and St Patrick, Southampton (1939).
-His output varies in style and quality.
 St Boniface is a work of considerable originality in its detailing and its Byzantine style is most attractive and unexpected in a 1920s suburban high street.

 The interior is a little claustrophobic, with transverse tunnel vaults interrupted by canted beamed ceilings.
 The tunnel vaults are pierced by tall arches relating to the transverse projections.
 Plain paired round arches to the intermediate bays.
 Passage aisles with a sequence of round arches.
 Only the crossing, beneath the octagon, opens up with paired arches into the transepts, beneath a single blind super arch.
 The two bays of the transepts are groin vaulted.
 Round arches into the sanctuary, the crossing arch wider and taller than the inner arch opening into the polygonal end.
 Elaborate cornicing with details picked out with gilding.